pola-rs/polars-book/user_guide/src/lazy-api/intro.md

 # Lazy API

-The lazy API is important for optimal queries because:
+With the lazy API Polars doesn't run each query line-by-line but instead processes the full query end-to-end.
+To get the most out of Polars it is important that you use the lazy API because:

 - the lazy API allows Polars to apply automatic query optimization with the query optimizer
 - the lazy API allows you to work with larger than memory datasets using streaming